ceramicnetwork/.github/OVERVIEW.md

 ## Smart Documents
 Smart documents are the core unit of information on the Ceramic network.

+### How does it work?
 A smart document consists of an append-only log of records that are anchored in a blockchain. and associated metadata that governs how the protocol handles the documents.
 State management for content.
 Doc-chains.
 Programmabilty, state transititions, rules, and logic that will be enforced by the protocol.
 Strict ordering.

 </br>
 </br>